-Dental bones for dogs are sold in a bone shape and different than biscuits, treats, or rawhide chews.
-There can also be many benefits since it’s much harder to brush a dog’s teeth than our own, but dogs can still suffer from periodontal disease.
+Dental bones for dogs are sold in a bone shape and are different than biscuits, treats, or rawhide chews.
+There can be many benefits since it’s hard and sometimes impossible to brush your dog’s teeth, these types of treats can help, but dogs can still suffer from periodontal disease.

 Dental bones provide a way for dogs to spend time chewing while the surface of the treats will naturally remove plaque and tartar from their teeth.

 There are many different brands of dental bones for dogs.
 Some contain different ingredients.
 For instance, some may be coated with polyphosphate which helps to reduce tartar by 55%.
-This helps to prevent plaque from turning into tartar by isolating calcium on the teeth.
+Polyphosphate helps to prevent plaque from turning into tartar by isolating calcium on the teeth.

 No matter what type of treat you give your dog, even dental bones for dogs can provide additional calories to your dog’s diet.
 The rule is that the smaller the dog, the fewer the dental bones they should get.

 Buy the best quality dental bones that you can afford for your dog.
 These will provide just enough challenge for your dog to chew while giving beneficial teeth cleaning properties.

 Dental bones are much safer to give your dog than the past alternatives of cooked bones, cow hooves, rawhide chews, and dried pig ears.
 For one, once a dog has consumed a dental chew, it will digest naturally in their digestive tract, which means fewer issues with safety and more peace of mind in having a safe and effective way to clean your dog’s teeth.

 Anyone who’s had or has a dog knows that they love to chew things up from time to time.
 Especially puppies!
 Instead of giving them your favorite sneakers, or the tv remote, give them these all-natural homemade dog chews.
 Buying dog chews at the store can add up and most importantly you never really know what’s in them.